TLC Talks New Album, Snoop Dogg, and '90s Fashion Trends

 T-Boz: You know what else was a hot store, where Lisa got her hat from?
 Patricia Fields.
 We'd go to the Garment District and get material and wear burlap.
 Potato sacks.
 That was an album cover!

-It's hard to believe that it's been 15 years since her passing.
-Will you be honoring her in any special way during the tour?
+The tour also coincides with the 15th anniversary of her passing.
+Will you be honoring her in any special way on the road?

 T-Boz: We've never stopped honoring her.
 She lives through our music, she still does her own parts on the song, we'll never replace her.
 We're still TLC regardless if she's here physically or not.
 In life, you have to learn how to heal.
 You never get over stuff, but you have to learn how to heal.
 It's not a sad thing all the time.